gregr/ina/nscheme/lib/nscheme/README.md

     (define-vector-type name field ...)

-### interpreter for guest programs (program execution states as data)
+### compiling/evaluating guest programs (program execution states as data)

+* stage.scm syntax error checking that covers all corner cases and contains failure
+  * could implement with reset/tag and shift/tag so that errors are catchable
+  * could also embed errors within a result, providing more context for better feedback

-* small-step evaluation with transparent values
+* small-step evaluation (of AST) with transparent values
   * guarantees serializability of residual programs
   * supports transformations such as inlining, staged compilation